shriram/silk-sheets/TaskEditorSource/README.md

 ## How to Use

-1. Place the app inside your silk-sheets folder (or its parent folder)
+1. Keep the app as a sibling to `data/` and `assets/` folders in the `silk-sheets/` structure
 2. Double-click the app to launch (or run from Xcode)
-3. The app will automatically find `data/tasks.js` and `assets/images/`
+3. The app will automatically find `data/tasks.js` and `assets/images/` using its bundle location
+4. The entire folder can be moved anywhere - paths are resolved at runtime

 ## Features